2000 Democratic National Convention protest activity: Lakers' victory riot

-The 1999–2000 NBA season ended up being fortuitous for the Los Angeles Lakers, who were in their inaugural year playing out of the Staples Center (now Crypto.com Arena).
+Downtown Los Angeles saw rioting two months prior to the 2000 Democratic National Convention, when the Los Angeles Lakers won the 1999–2000 NBA season championship.
+The Lakers were in their inaugural year playing in the Staples Center (now Crypto.com Arena) downtown.
 On June 19, 2000, the Lakers beat the visiting Indiana Pacers, winning their first championship in twelve years.
-While the game took place inside the arena, it was broadcast for free outside on a large video screen.
-Thousands had gathered to watch the game on the screen and be in the proximity of the arena.
+Thousands had gathered to watch the final game on a large screen outside the arena, in addition to thousands of fans inside.

 As soon as the game ended, the crowd of nearly 10,000 people quickly turned violent, as some began attacking property, making bonfires, beating up a Lincoln limo and two LAPD cars, flipping a news van, and setting fire to a Ford Explorer, as well as looting local businesses.
 All the local media channels covered the riots live on television, where LAPD officers were seen containing the rioters, but taking some time before actively dispersing the crowd.
 Some criticized the LAPD for not taking a harder approach to the rioters.
 Part of what influenced the LAPD's hands-off approach was the recent Rampart Scandal that had rocked the department and generated much criticism in the news.

 After the handling of the Lakers' victory riot, the LAPD revised its plan for the 2000 Democratic National Convention, which took place less than two months later.